viniljose/kotlin-basics/README.md

 Use `:` to specify a subclass’s superclass.
 Override properties and functions in the subclass by prefixing them with `override`.
 Overridden functions and properties stay open until they’re declared `final`.
+Class `Any` is the mother of all classes: